johan162/hpdf_table/docs/CellAndRowSpanning.md

 ## Adjusting column width

-By default or column widths are divided equally regardless of the content.
+By default, or column widths are divided equally regardless of the content.
 The width can be adjusted by explicitly set the relative width  of a column as a percentage of the total table width.
 This is done with the function

 ```c
 int